 I can’t quite figure out why my “pitas” never pita’d.
 Perhaps my oven just could get hot enough?
 Perhaps it was the wheat flour?
 I scrounged around looking for answers and everyone said it’s because I didn’t roll them thin enough.
 Au contraire.
 These suckers were paper thin.
 Well, thinner than I’ve ever rolled anything ever, anyway.

 Oh well.
 I guess, I’ll try again with a different pita recipe another day.
-But today I have crispy thin pizza crust!
+But today I have crispy thin-crust pizza!

 When I accidentally made a super thin flat bread today hoping to maybe, by a miracle, get this silly dough to puff up like a pita, I instantly thought “Trattoria Pizzas!!!!”.
 And my mom is gonna be so excited when she reads this (if she reads this). 😉

-Trattoria chicken pizza for lunch and at night I topped them with chicken, marinated onions, sharp cheddar and mozzarella.
+For this shoot, I topped it with fresh tomatoes and basil, a little grilled chicken and some parmesan.
+At night I topped them with chicken, marinated onions, sharp cheddar and mozzarella.
 Two pizzas in one day… HEAVEN!
 I don’t have photos of that one because my husband wouldn’t wait.
 They looked too yummy 😉

 - Add olive oil and 1 1/4 cup warm water and speed up mixer to combine.
 Dough should come together.
 If you find that some of the flour is not coming together with the mass, add a little more water until it all comes together.
 At this point you should have a sticky, well combined dough.